AlfaBetaBeta/gmsh-crack-generator/README.md

 ```
 This will result in a new `.msh` file stored in the working directory, retaining the original file name but prepended with `cracked_`.
 Thus in this case the output is `cracked_test1.msh`.

 <img src="https://github.com/AlfaBetaBeta/gmsh-crack-generator/blob/master/img/test1/test1-post-crack.png" width=100% height=100%>

+As expected, the cracked mesh comprises 8 additional nodes (52-59), which requires updating the nodal definition of two hexahedrons, as highlighted above.
+As ever, the crack has been artificially widened for clarity, as will be the case in all remaining test examples.

+## Test example 2

 Partitioning of the solid mesh can be dealt with, as the `make_crack()` function includes code to partition the crack surface elements accordingly.